Generic modules for the category of filtered by standard modules: Reduction to minimal ditalgebras

-\begin{definition} If ${\cal B}$ is a minimal ditalgebra with layer $(R,W)$, we have the decomposition of the unit element of $R$ as a sum $1=\sum_{i=1}^se_i$ of primitive orthogonal idempotents.
-If $Be_i\not=k$, we denote by $Q_i$ the field of fractions of the rational $k$-algebra $Be_i$, considered as a $B$-module. \end{definition}
+\begin{remark} If ${\cal B}$ is a minimal ditalgebra with layer $(R,W)$, we have the decomposition of the unit element of $R$ as a sum $1=\sum_{i=1}^se_i$ of primitive orthogonal idempotents.
+Here, $B=R$ is the underlying algebra of degree zero elements of the tensor algebra of ${\cal B}$.
+If $Be_i\not=k$, we denote by $Q_i$ the field of fractions of the rational $k$-algebra $Be_i$, considered as a $B$-module.
+So, $Q_i$ has a natural structure of $B\g k(x)$-bimodule.
+We identify this bimodule with $Be_i\otimes_{e_iB}k(x)$.